infosec-ucalgary/magpieCTF-2023/challenges/networks/what-is-the-password/README.md

 We managed to capture some web traffic from the OMNI flag company.
 This time I think we are onto something.
 It looks like they are transferring something but I cannot read it.

 ## Hints
-1. If only there is a way to look at what is transfered.
+1. Is that a PNG?
+If it is then how can I download it?

 ## Solution
 1. Open the packet in wireshark and you will see one ip is transferring a file to another ip using HTTP.